DremOSDeveloperTeam/otnmcp/README.md

-# OTN Modern Client Project - Chrome Branch
+# OTN Modern Client Project - Nintendo 3DS Branch

 ## What's this?
-This is an OTN Client implimentation for Chrome in the form of an extension.
+This is an OTN Client implimentation for the Nintendo 3DS.